mymaildapo/test/README.md

          string Description { get; set; }
         DateTime DueDate { get; set; }

-    #
-    so every each Customer there is a project.
+    # So every each Customer there is a project.
 I used unique foreign key of the project table to add a new project for each customers.

-         #To run the project
+         # To run the project
          in Manage NuGet Pakage install sqlite-net v1.0.8 install SQLITE for windows Runtime(Windows 8.1)
          Then run the project using Solution platform x86.